bernedom/bernedom.github.io/_posts/2021-08-04-using-devcontainers-with-cpp.md

 ## Telling vscode to use the container

-Now that the docker image to be used is defined, we need to tell vscode how to use it.
-For that we place a `devcontainer.json` file and place it in the folder `.devcontainer`.
+Now that the docker image to be used is defined, let's tell vscode how to use it.
+For this, we place a `devcontainer.json` file and place it in the folder `.devcontainer`.

 ```json
 {